yhlong0/IntellectCapital/Notes/2022/financialShenanigans.md

 ![cashflow](./cashFlowShenanigans.jpg)

-#### High net income with low cash flow for operating often signals the presence of some earnings manipulation.
+1. High net income with low cash flow for operating often signals the presence of some earnings manipulation.
+2. Bogus revenue might also signal bogus CFFO
+3. Selling accounts receivable
+    - Factoring, sell to bank
+    - Securitization, issue stocks
+4. Investors should focus not only on how much CFFO grew, but also on how it grew.